Kim Palermo CPDT-KA, CCUI

 Kim actively trains and competes in Rally-Obedience, Obedience, Nose Work, Agility, and Herding.
 She owns five dogs: three Collies named Reese, Lincoln, and Jane, a Miniature Poodle named Walt, and a Golden Retriever named Fern.
 During her free time she likes to escape to the woods to hike with and photograph her beloved dogs.
 She is also a beekeeper and raises a flock of chickens, ducks, turkeys, and guinea hens and has a clicker trained cat named Fig.

 Chris grew up on a lake and always had an interest in wildlife, animals and dogs.
-Most of his pets were all incased in a glass salt-water reef tank, where he maintained and propagated a large number of corals and tropical fish.
+At the time, most of his pets were all encased in a glass salt-water reef tank, where he maintained and propagated a large number of corals and tropical saltwater fish.